Hamiltonian stochastic Lie systems and applications: Stochastic differential equations and stochastic Lie systems

 \section{Stochastic differential equations and stochastic Lie systems}

 This section provides a concise introduction to stochastic differential equations and stochastic Lie systems.
+We have tried to provide enough information to follow the paper for people working on stochastic differential equations or the theory of Lie systems.

-The detailed survey on the theory of stochastic differential equations can be found in \cite{Ar74, E82}, while the theory of the stochastic Lie systems was elaborated for the first time in \cite{LO09}, which offers a precise theory.
-To focus on the main parts of the theory, we will assume objects to be smooth and locally defined.
-Following the classical Lie theory \cite{Lie1893}, we here provide a stochastic Lie system definition not based on the superposition rule notion.
+A detailed survey on the theory of stochastic differential equations can be found in \cite{Ar74, E82}, while the theory of stochastic Lie systems was elaborated for the first time in \cite{LO09}, which offers a precise formulation of the theory.
+To avoid technical details, we will assume objects to be smooth, locally defined, and problems at generic points satisfying very mild conditions.
+Following the classical Lie systems theory in \cite{Dissertationes,LS21}, we here provide a definition of a stochastic Lie system not based on the notion of a superposition rule.